-A further method of controlling explicit allocate requests is to specify the NOQUEUEINOSUSPEND option of the EXEC CICS ALLOCATE command.
+A further method of controlling explicit allocate requests is to specify the NOQUEUE | NOSUSPEND option of the EXEC CICS ALLOCATE command.

 However, while this enables you to control specific requests, it takes no account of the state of the queue at the time the requests are issued.
 And it is of no use in controlling implicit allocate requests (where the session request is instigated by, for example, a function shipping request).
 For programming information about API options, see ALLOCATE (APPC), in the CICS Application Programming Reference.

-Using the XZIQUE global user exit
+Using the XISQUE and XZIQUE global user exits

-You can also control the queuing of allocate requests through an XZIQUE global user exit program.
-This allows you much more flexibility than simply setting a queue limit on the connection.
+You can control the queuing of allocate requests through a global user exit program, which provides more flexibility than setting a queue limit on the connection.
+Use XISQUE to manage IPIC queues and XZIQUE to manage MRO and APPC queues.